Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation

 Under limited resources, our developed constraint relations ensure that the emergency vehicles coordinate their local decision-making so that only one vehicle is assigned to a location at any time.
-Specifically, a partial or complete assignment of vehicles where $X_{a}$ equals $X_{b}$ incurs a very high cost ($\approx \infty$) to prevent or disincentivize such assignment.
+Specifically, a partial or complete assignment of vehicles where $X_{a}$ equals $X_{b}$ incurs a very high cost ($\approx \infty$) to prevent or disincentive such assignment.
 For all other scenarios, two main criteria determine the cost for the constraint.
 Firstly, for $X_{i} = j$ where location $j$ has a reported incident, then $c_{{X_{i}}}$ is defined by Equation \ref{eq:td} (expected delay function).
-Secondly, if location $j$ has no reported incident, then $c_{{X_{i}}}$ is defined by the probability of an incident occurring at that location in the near-future stage (Equation \ref{eq:4}).

-All locations with no reported incidents are candidates for relocation for free emergency vehicles.
+Secondly, if location $j$ has no reported incident, then $c_{{X_{i}}}$ is defined by considering the probability of an incident occurring at that location in the next time stage (Equation \ref{eq:4}).
+All locations with no reported incidents are candidates for relocation decisions for free emergency vehicles.
 In our formulation, because relocation decisions are designed to achieve an anticipated goal in a future stage, it is always less important than the goals of dispatching to true incidents in the current stage.
 The goal of PDRONETIM model is to find a sequence of assignments $\mathbf{X}^{*}$ for all the decision variables in $ \mathbb{X}$.
 Agents need to optimize a global objective function in a distributed fashion using local communication. where $\Sigma$ is the assignment space for the decision variables of the P-DRONETIM.

 Our model considers a look-ahead of two future stages ($h$=2).
 The first term $C_{a,b}\left(d_{a}, d_{b} \right)$ is the sum of the cost functions over the current stage.
 Looking at the reported incident set in the current time, our formulation of the cost allows the model to find the configuration of emergency vehicles for the incidents that will minimize the delay impact.
 The second term $\sum_{t=1}^{h} C^{t}_{a,b}\left(d_{a}^{t}, d_{b}^{t}\right)$ looks ahead into future stages by evaluating the first and second future stage cost according to probability of incident incident occurring in that stage.
 Therefore, the configuration that minimizes the sum of the cost considering a look-ahead of the two future stages is the best deployment in the current stage.